Conference USA Men's Basketball Player of the Year

-The Conference USA Men's Basketball Player of the Year is a basketball award given to Conference USA's (C-USA) most outstanding player.
-The award was first given following C-USA's inaugural 1995–96 season.
+The Conference USA Men's Basketball Player of the Year is an award given to Conference USA's (CUSA) most outstanding player.
+The award was first given following CUSA's inaugural 1995–96 season.
 Two players have received the award multiple times: Danny Fortson (1996, 1997) and Steve Logan (2001, 2002).
 Coincidentally, both players attended the University of Cincinnati.
-Another Bearcat, Kenyon Martin, won the C-USA Player of the Year award the same season he was selected as the consensus national player of the year (2000).
+Another Bearcat, Kenyon Martin, won the CUSA Player of the Year award the same season he was selected as the consensus national player of the year (2000).

 Cincinnati and Memphis have the most awards, with five each; Memphis has the most individual winners, with all of its awards having been won by different players.
 However, neither school is currently a member of the conference.
-Due to C-USA having lost many members in both the 2005 and early-2010s conference realignment cycles, only seven of its current 14 members have had a winner.
-The four current C-USA members with more than one winner are Charlotte, Louisiana Tech, Middle Tennessee, and UAB; Charlotte and UAB will both leave C-USA in 2023.
+Due to CUSA having lost many members in all three of the major conference realignment cycles of the 21st century (2005, early 2010s, and 2020s), only five of the 10 current member schools have had a winner, with only Louisiana Tech and Middle Tennessee having had more than one.
+Delaware and Missouri State will play their first CUSA seasons in 2025–26.